1. Economic Injury Disaster Loan Advance Grant

 Small Business Technology Transfer Program

-What are the Best State Business Grants?
+What Are the Best State Business Grants?

 State-level small business grants usually offer less funding than federal grants, but the lower competition makes them much more accessible.
-Recipients tend to do work that directly impacts their communities and/or improves the economy of lower-income areas.
+Recipients tend to do work that directly impacts their communities and improves the economy of lower-income areas.

 To search for state-level grants in your industry, visit the website for your state’s department of commerce or grants portal.
 While the following grants come from specific states, similar versions are offered by multiple states.
 These state-specific grants are just particularly accessible in their locations.